xavlolo/quantum/README.md

 with # The computational basis: |000⟩, |001⟩, |010⟩, |011⟩, |100⟩, |101⟩, |110⟩, |111⟩.

-In this file no temperature, no entanglement, no facilitation
+In this file no temperature, no entanglement, no facilitation, no entanglement

 Paramaters can be changed